USS Surfbird: Decommissioning and subsequent career

 On 5 August 1970 Surfbird was notified that she was to be inactivated.
 She departed Japan on 7 September and, after making port calls at Guam and Hawaii, arrived at the Inactivation Facility, Bremerton, Washington on 3 October.
 Surfbird was decommissioned on 18 December 1970 and attached to the Pacific Reserve Fleet, where she remained into February, 1975.

 Surfbird was struck from the Naval Vessel Register on 21 February 1975; sold 5 December 1975 to the Pacific Northwest Salvage Company, Inc. of Seattle, Washington; sold again in December, 1975 to Brice Industries of Fairbanks, Alaska and renamed Helenka B. Helenka B was subsequently transferred to the Maritime Administration in 1976 for disposal and sold to Wel-Aska of Valdez, Alaska.
 She is still operating under that name, and was involved in the March, 1989 Exxon Valdez oil spill clean up.

-The Surfbird is still floating, Her name is Helenka B and she is owned and captained by Capt.
-Bruce Flanigan and operates out of Homer, Aka. as a Supply ship.
+The Surfbird is still floating, Her name is Helenka B and she is owned by Capt.
+Bruce Flanigan and is operated out of Homer, AK by Capt.
+Shea Robinson as a cargo supply ship.
 She has been shortened in length and bow doors added, 2 new main engines (Cats).
-She operates under the company name Alaska Coastal Freight.
+She operates under the company name Alaskan Coastal Freight, LLC.

 The Surfbird was the 75th vessel, as well as the longest and heaviest, at 410 tons, pulled by the City of Kodiak's Travelift in June 2011.